 Metabolic flexibility is the ability to switch between carbs and fat as an energy source.

-Now imagine there’s a knob that allows you to adjust between using carbs and fat as fuel.
+Now imagine there’s a knob that allows you to adjust between carbs and fat for fuel.
 This knob is called insulin.

 When insulin is “turned up” your body burns more carbs and less fat.
 Conversely, you burn more fat when insulin is “turned down”.

-For endomorphs, the insulin knob is sometimes stuck in the turned up position.
-So they have a harder time burning fat for energy.
+For endomorphs, the insulin knob is sometimes stuck on carbs, making it harder to burn fat.
 This stuck knob is called insulin resistance.

-Fortunately, you can fix a broken insulin knob.
-After a few low carb days the knob slowly turns down and you begin burning fat.
+Fortunately, a few low carb days turns insulin down and you begin burning fat.
 Then, with the intentional reintroduction of carbs, the knob works better than it did before.

-In this way, consistent carb cycling increases your insulin sensitivy so you can burn both fat and carbs more efficiently.
+In this way, repeated carb cycling increases your insulin sensitivity.
+So you burn both fat and carbs more efficiently.

 4. Metabolic Confusion in the Endomorph Diet